 BAD 2323.
 BUSINESS STATISTICS.
-Introduction to statistical methods of collecting, presenting, analyzing, and interpreting data for business management and control.
-Topics include: central tendency and dispersion; probability; discrete and continuous distributions; estimation and hypothesis testing.
+Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling estimation, confidence intervals, and hypothesis testing.
 Prerequisite: MAT 1313

 BAD 2413.
 LEGAL ENVIRONMENT OF BUSINESS.
 An introduction to interrelationships of law and society, jurisprudence and business.
 Topics include an introduction to law, law of contracts, agency, and employment.